 Bluff, UT

 Bluff is located in southeastern Utah canyon country at the intersection of U.S. Hwy 191 and Utah State Route 162.
 It was founded by a group of Mormon pioneers in 1880 who were on a mission to start a faming community in southeastern Utah.
 The group traveled over 200 miles of rough terrain and down through the famous Hole-in-the-Rock to reach the site of Bluff.
 Unfortunately, their efforts at farming met with failure and the residents slowly drifted away.
 The population declined to around 70 by 1930.
 I would guess the population to be around 300 today.
-Archaeologists have determined that the area around Bluff was occupied by humans as early as 650 A.D.
-So, the Bluff welcome signs proclaim the town was established in 650 A.D.
+Archaeologists have determined that the area around Bluff was occupied as early as AD 650, so the Bluff welcome signs proclaim the town was established in 650 A.D.
 The historic buildings remaining in Bluff date from the early days of Mormon settlement and include several houses of the original pioneers.

 Welcome to Bluff